geological-survey-of-queensland/qldgeofeatures-dataset/README.md

 <img src="gsq.jpg" style="width:25%" />

 # Queensland Geological Features Dataset
-This [RDF](https://en.wikipedia.org/wiki/RDF) dataset contains some of the geological Features of Interest (_Feature_ s) of Queensland described and published by the [Geological Survey of Queensland](https://en.wikipedia.org/wiki/Geological_Survey_of_Queensland).
+This [RDF](https://en.wikipedia.org/wiki/RDF) dataset contains some of the geological Features of Interest of Queensland described and published by the [Geological Survey of Queensland](https://en.wikipedia.org/wiki/Geological_Survey_of_Queensland).

 ## _Features_